gregorbj/Archive-VisionEval/api/model_system_design.md

 #Define function to estimate public transit model parameters
 #-----------------------------------------------------------
+#' Estimate public transit model parameters.
+#'
+#' \code{estimateTransitModel} estimates transit model parameters.
+#'
+#' This function estimates transit model parameters from 2015 National Transit
+#' Database information on transit agencies and service levels.
+The function
+#' calculates factors for converting annual revenue miles by transit mode to
+#' total bus-equivalent revenue miles.
+It also calculates factors to convert
+#' revenue miles by mode into vehicle miles by mode.
+#'
+#' @return A list containing the following elements:
+#' BusEquivalents_df: factors to convert revenue miles by mode into bus
+#' equivalents,
+#' UZABusEqRevMile_df: data on bus equivalent revenue miles by urbanized area,
+#' VehMiFactors_df: factors to convert revenue miles by mode into vehicle miles
+#' by mode.
+#' @name estimateTransitModel
+#' @import stats
+#' @export
 estimateTransitModel <- function() {
   #Read in and process transit datasets
   #------------------------------------